tammelin/templ-mods/README.md

 Once you are happy with your changes, you can deploy them by simply running Templ Deploy again.

+## Working with WooCommerce

+If you need to make changes to WooCommerce template files, you can add WC template files to edit in `dist/templates/woocommerce/`.

+Just like you would normally add them to `woocommerce/` inside a theme)...

 ## Changing port